Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/_index.md

 ## Authorization Components
 The authorization architecture for Altinn Apps are based on the [XACML reference architecture](https://en.wikipedia.org/wiki/XACML).

+A app created in Altinn Studio and hosted in Altinn Apps follows the same architecture.

 This architecture defines the following components.